Best free software for students 2023

 Another Microsoft Office replica, WPS offers your typical Document, Presentations and Spreadsheets trio.

-It does have some ads (which can be removed if you pay for premium) but is super user-friendly and, of course, completely compatible with all MS Office files.
+It does have some ads (which can be removed if you pay for premium) but is super user-friendly and completely compatible with all MS Office files.

-It actually has some impressive tools, like the ability to convert PDF files into Word documents for free, which you won't easily find elsewhere.
+It has some impressive tools.
+For example, it has the ability to convert PDF files into Word documents for free, which you won't easily find elsewhere.
 Plus, the 1GB of free drive storage is a nice added bonus.

 Best for: A simple user experience.

-As the name suggests, SoftMaker markets itself as a free alternative to Microsoft Office, and tries to mirror the original quite closely.
+As the name suggests, SoftMaker markets itself as a free alternative to Microsoft Office.
+It tries to mirror the original quite closely.

 It offers a word TextMaker, PlanMaker and Presentations, with all programs compatible with MS Office files.

-The basic product is free but you have to pay in order to get access to all features, including the Thesaurus, which can be pretty useful when you're trying to write an essay in a day.
+The basic product is free but you have to pay to get access to all features, including the Thesaurus, which can be useful when you're trying to write an essay in a day.

 It's easy to use (mainly because it's so similar to Microsoft Office) but not quite as advanced as other MS alternatives, like LibreOffice.